techeduhelper/arbnbclone-fixes/README.md

 cd frontend
 npm install
 Configuration
-Rename .env.example to .env in both the backend and frontend folders.
+Create .env in the backend.

 Configure the environment variables in the .env files:

-MONGODB_URI: Your MongoDB connection string
+MONGODB_URL: Your MongoDB connection string
 PORT: Port number for the server
 ...
 Usage